-- Target vulnerable victim: Perpetrators target victims who are vulnerable, isolated, insecure and/or have greater emotional needs. - Gain victim's trust: Offenders may allow a child to do something (e.g. eat ice cream, stay up late, view pornography) which is not normally permitted by the child's parents or the school in order to foster secrecy.

-- Gain the trust of others: Institutional offenders are often popular with children and parents, successfully grooming not only the victim but also other members of the victim's family and the community at large. - Filling a need/becoming more important to the child: This can involve giving gifts, rewards, additional help or advice, favouritism, special attention and/or opportunities for special trips or outings. - Isolating the child: The perpetrator may encourage dependency and subtly undermine the victim's other relationships with friends or family members. - Sexualising the relationship: This can involve playful touches, tickling and hugs.
-It may involve adult jokes and innuendo or talking as if adults, for example about marital problems or conflicts. - Maintaining control and secrecy: Offenders may use their professional position to make a child believe that they have no choice but to submit to the offender.
+- Target vulnerable victim: Perpetrators target victims who are vulnerable, isolated, insecure and/or have greater emotional needs. - Gain victim's trust: Offenders may allow a child to do something (e.g. eat ice cream, stay up late, view pornography) which is not normally permitted by the child's parents or the school in order to foster secrecy and intimacy. - Gain the trust of others: Institutional offenders are often popular with children and parents, and often staff. successfully grooming not only the victim but also other members of the victim's family and the community at large. - Filling a need/becoming more important to the child: This can involve giving gifts, rewards, additional help or advice, favouritism, special attention and/or opportunities for special trips or outings. - Isolating the child: The perpetrator may encourage dependency and subtly undermine the victim's other relationships with friends or family members.
+This may involve the offender making themselves the main point of contact for a particular child. - Sexualising the relationship: This can involve playful touches, tickling and hugs.
+It may involve adult jokes and innuendo or talking as if adults, for example about marital problems or conflicts. - Maintaining control and secrecy: Offenders may use their professional position to make a child believe that they have no choice but to submit to the offender. - Making threats: Offenders may threaten the child with harm if they tell/do not continue with the abuse